Skip to main content

 Bill Summary

-The bill defines an equestrian zone as an area that a municipality or county determines is suburban or urban and contains:
+The bill defines an "equestrian zone" as an area that a municipality or county determines is suburban or urban and contains:

 • Public equestrian venues;

-The bill requires municipalities and counties to:
+The bill requires authorizes municipalities and counties to:

 • Identify locations where equestrian road crossings are needed to safely use horse trails, construct and maintain the equestrian road crossings in those places, and install signs notifying the public of the crossings;